 The C++ Standard Template Library training course explains the key attributes of generic, component-based software development, and how the C++ Standard Template Library supports this approach.
 It covers all major features of the library, including its collection classes, algorithms, iterators, and function objects.

-By attending C++ Standard Template Library workshop, Participants will learn to:
+By attending C++ Standard Template Library workshop, delegates will learn to:

 - Use STL collection classes and iterators to implement real-world data storage needs

 - Use the key algorithms provided in the STL to quickly develop efficient solutions

 - Extend the STL with their own generic collection classes and algorithms

 Thorough knowledge of the C++ language in terms of its syntax and of the way in which it works, the nature of pointers and pointer arithmetic for example.
 You need not know object-orientation or object-oriented design.

 This C++ Standard Template Library class is for C++ users who perhaps want to begin acquiring generic programming skills, and who need to use the provisions of the STL in a knowledgeable and insightful way.